 - Mediterranean Chicken Pasta Salad

-NOTE REGARDING THE SECOND PICTURE: Here are some other Barilla pasta options: Farfalle Barilla Pasta or Barilla Protein Plus Farfalle Pasta.
+NOTE: Here are some other Barilla pasta options: Farfalle Barilla Pasta or Barilla Protein Plus Farfalle Pasta.
 The Medium White Textured Stoneware Bowl is from World Market.
 And the cutting board was a gift from Barilla.